-This bill allocates the funds approved by an authorization bill to individual federal agencies.
-It specifies how much money can be spent on a given program, and grants the government authority to enter into legal obligations that are later paid in outlays.
-Reviewed by the corresponding subcommittees of the Appropriations committees in both the House and Senate, appropriations bills must also be approved by the full House and Senate before being signed by the President
+A bill that specifies how much money can be spent on a given federal program.
+Reviewed by Appropriations subcommittees in both the House and Senate, appropriations bills must also be approved by the full House and Senate before being signed by the president to become law.

 The annual process through which Congress creates the discretionary budget.

-This bill gives a government agency the legal authority to fund and operate its programs, sets maximum funding levels, and includes policy guidelines.
-The bill must be adopted by the full House and Senate before being signed by the President.
+An authorization bill gives a government agency the legal authority to fund and operate its programs.
+An authorization bill also sets maximum funding levels and includes policy guidelines.
 Government programs can be authorized on an annual, multi-year, or permanent basis.
-Specific amounts authorized are ceilings on the amounts that subsequently may be appropriated in an appropriations bill, but not as minimums; either the House or Senate may recommend appropriating lower amounts or nothing at all.
+The specific amounts of money authorized in an authorization bill serve as limits on the amounts of money that subsequently may be appropriated by Congress, though lawmakers can choose to appropriate less than the amounts authorized.

-A resolution passed by each house of Congress that serves as a framework for budget decisions.
+A budget resolution is a non-binding resolution passed by both chambers of Congress that serves as a framework for budget decisions.
 It sets overall spending limits but does not decide funding for specific programs.

 Members of the House and Senate who work together to reconcile differences in their respective versions of a bill.
 Both the House and Senate must pass identical versions of any legislation before it can be signed into law by the President.